Alexander R. Nininger: Biography

 Nininger was killed in action near Abucay, Bataan, on January 12, 1942.
 He was posthumously awarded the Medal of Honor for leading an assault on Japanese positions.
-He was the first Medal of Honor recipient of World War II.
+He was the first Medal of Honor recipient of World War II after those who were at Pearl Harbor.

 Medal of Honor citation

 Rank and organization: Second Lieutenant, 57th Infantry, Philippine Scouts, U.S. Army.
 Place and date: Near Abucay, Bataan, Philippine Islands, January 12, 1942.
 Entered service at: Fort Lauderdale, Fla.
 Born: Gainesville, Georgia.